apache/shardingsphere/document/en/content/06-sharding-jdbc/configuration/config-yaml.md

   defaultDataSourceName: #If table not configure at table rule, will route to defaultDataSourceName
   defaultDatabaseStrategy: #Default strategy for sharding databases, same as databases sharding strategy
   defaultTableStrategy: #Default strategy for sharding tables, same as tables sharding strategy
-  defaultKeyGeneratorClass: #Default key generator class name, default value is `io.shardingjdbc.core.keygen.DefaultKeyGenerator`.
+  defaultKeyGeneratorClassName: #Default key generator class name, default value is `io.shardingjdbc.core.keygen.DefaultKeyGenerator`.
 This class need to implements KeyGenerator, and require a no argument constructor

   masterSlaveRules: #Read-write splitting rule configuration, more details can reference Read-write splitting part
     <data_source_name>: #Data sources configuration, need consist with data source map, multiple `data_source_name` available